In this post, I’m going to show you how to write headlines for your blog posts.

 Free Headline Writing Tools

 So I mentioned the free headline writing tools, and here are three good ones.
+These will be a great help while you are learning how to write headlines.
 Some just to give you ideas, some to score your headlines and to see how they rate.

-I’ll explain each one of these real quick.
+I’ll explain each one of this real quick.
 And these are tools you should be using when you’re writing your blog headlines to make sure that you’re doing your best.

 I’ve typed in three.
 Blogging, list building, and SEO, and when you click on give me blog ideas it will show you five simple and probably not so good headlines.
 But when you give them your email and some more info you’ll get access to 250 ideas.